Agrippina the Younger: Aftermath

 During the remainder of Nero's reign, Agrippina's grave was not covered or enclosed.
 Her household later on gave her a modest tomb in Misenum.
 Nero would have his mother's death on his conscience.
-He felt so guilty he would sometimes have nightmares about his mother.
-He even saw his mother's ghost and got Persian magicians to ask her for forgiveness.
+He felt so guilty he would sometimes have nightmares of her, even seeing his mother's ghost and getting Persian magicians to ask her for forgiveness.
 Years before she died, Agrippina had visited astrologers to ask about her son's future.
 The astrologers had rather accurately predicted that her son would become emperor and would kill her.
 She replied, "Let him kill me, provided he becomes emperor," according to Tacitus.